Explore The Possibility To Upgrade Your House COMFORTABLY!

 - The current climate of low interest rates may mislead the borrowers.
 They may overestimate their ability and taking a bigger loan which beyond what they can afford.

 - When the correction comes, the interest rates rise, borrowers who have overcommitted themselves will have financial difficulties servicing their loans.

 All these pose risks to financial institutions.
 The consequences could be, financial institutions may be caught holding more bad loans.

-Government is taking this step to encourage more prudent lending, aiming to avoid a property price bubble and fostering long term stability in the residential property market in Singapore.
+Government is taking this step to encourage more prudent lending and aiming to avoid a property price bubble.
+Also, to foster long term stability in the residential property market in Singapore.

 Loan tenure is determined by Income Weighted Average Age of Borrowers (all borrowers must be mortgagors)

 Following is a simple illustration for your easy reference:

 |Younger Borrower Earns Higher Income||Older Borrower Earns Higher Income|

 |Borrowers' Age & Income||A age 30 earns $7000 per month|